-We will then concentrate on TWO research topic:s this term: (1) From the bench to the bar - models of alcohol abuse and (2) Emotional Regulation.
+We will then concentrate on TWO research topic:s this term: TBD.
 Our visiting neuroscience graduate students will choose one review article for each topic, and research and prepare introductory presentations for delivery as class lectures.
 Our graduate students will lead seminars to discuss current research on the topic, and will develop assessments (quizzes, short assignments), and (with supervision) help grade these assessments.